 The German Universities of Applied Sciences are a relatively new form of higher educational institution, already introduced in the Western German States in the 1970's but not until after 1990 in the Eastern States.
 They evolved from former engineering schools and higher technical colleges of economics, social work, design and other disciplines.
 In the last few years most have undergone a change of name from College (Fachhochschule) to University (Hochschule) or Technical University (Technische Hochschule).
 According to the German Council of Science and Humanities there were 216 Universities of Applied Sciences in Germany in 2016 (without the right to award doctorates), of which 62 were non-state funded.
 Altogether they offer around 2,300 bachelor degrees courses, 1,250 master's courses and more than 450 other courses.
-In contrast to the classic universities, the Universities of Applied Sciences and technical colleges do not provide their students with a purely academic education but aim instead to equip them with the necessary practice-related, theory-based knowledge for the independent pursuit of their chosen profession to special libraries with the main focus on those subjects taught in their institutions.
-In accordance with their mandate, these libraries mainly contain basic literature and textbooks, often in multiple copies.
-The size of the libraries varies enormously.
-In some cases, several institutions of higher education have been merged to form a single University of Applied Sciences with a library of over 250,000 volumes and up to 1,000 current periodicals.
-In other cases, however, considerably smaller Universities of Applied Sciences and technical colleges with a correspondingly limited range of courses have resulted in libraries of modest dimensions.
+In contrast to the classic universities, the Universities of Applied Sciences and technical colleges do not provide their students with a purely academic education but aim instead to equip them with the necessary practice-related, theory-based knowledge for the independent pursuit of their chosen profession cases where the university has reformed its constitution so as to put the Director of the Main Library in charge of all library staff and to prescribe an integrated library system, the practical task of replacing a former two-tier by a so-called functional single-tier system is still a difficult task.
+The exorbitant price increases in journal subscriptions, the availability and management of electronic resources, and the employment of professionally qualified staff are factors which favour the current trend towards centralization